-Investing in the future of Liverpool
+Investing in the student experience

 The investment will also address current problems such as poor pedestrian access, poorly managed public realm and urban dereliction that blight this corner of the city.
 Plus it will vastly improve a key gateway into the city and deliver new public spaces and facilities for the whole city to enjoy.

-Combined with the £15 million Sensor City facility, also located on Copperas Hill, LJMU’s investment will further strengthen the Knowledge Quarter’s reputation as one of the UK’s most concentrated sites for research and innovation in the country, helping attract further investment and economic growth to the city region.
+Combined with the £15 million Sensor City facility, also located on Copperas Hill, this investment will further strengthen the Knowledge Quarter’s reputation as one of the UK’s most concentrated sites for research and innovation in the country, helping attract further investment and economic growth to the city region.